gruns/blagoblag/content/drafts/service.rst

 And yet, across a variety of policy areas, such as security and backwards compatibility we often fail to properly consider the effects of our actions on our users, particularly in a context of "they have bet their businesses on this".
-Instead we continue to treat these projects as our hobbies projects, as things we casually do on the side for fun.
+Instead we continue to treat these projects as our hobby projects, as things we casually do on the side for fun.

 Working on `cryptography`_, and security in general, has influenced my thinking